ansible/awx/docs/docsite/rst/release_notes/relnotes.rst

 - Fixed list search/pagination filters in place when clicking the **Back to <N>** button.
 Applies to all top-level list pages except the Schedules page.

-- Updated Subscription and inventory usage details, including a status indicating whether the customer is in or out-of-compliance with their subscriptions

 - Survey wizard now handles multiple choice/multi-select question-answers in both array and string form formerly only strings were supported

 - Fixed error that resulted from relaunching an adhoc command with password